Central solar heating: Largest CSHPs

 Source: Jan Erik Nielsen, PlanEnergi, DK.

-District heating accumulation tower from Theiss near Krems an der Donau in Lower Austria with a thermal capacity of 2 GWh.
+District heating accumulation tower at the Theiß power station near Krems an der Donau in Lower Austria with a thermal capacity of 2 GWh.

-Hereafter you find a plant in Rise (DK) with a new collector producer, Marstal VVS (DK), a plant in Ry (DK), one of the oldest in Europe, a plant in Hamburg and a number of plants below 3,000 m^{2}.
-It may be relevant mentioning, that the island of Ærø in Denmark has three of the major CSHP, Marstal, Ærøskøping and Rise.
+There is a plant in Rise (DK) with a new collector producer, Marstal VVS (DK), a plant in Ry (DK), one of the oldest in Europe, a plant in Hamburg and a number of plants below 3,000 m^{2}.
+The island of Ærø in Denmark has three of the major CSHP: Marstal, Ærøskøping, and Rise.

 History of central solar heating plants

 The history of CSHP given here is mainly a Nordic-European perspective on the topic.

 Sweden has played a major role in the development of large-scale solar heating.
 According to (Dalenbäck, J-O., 1993), the first steps were taken in the early seventies in Linköping, Sweden, followed by a mature revision in 1983 in Lyckebo, Sweden.
 Inspired by this work, Finland developed its first plant in Kerava, and the Netherlands built a first plant in Groningen.
 These plants are reported under the International Energy Agency by (Dalenbäck, J-O., 1990).
 Note that these plants did already combine CSHPs with large-scale thermal storage.

 The first large-scale solar collector fields were made on-site in Torvalle, Sweden, 1982, 2000 m^{2} and Malung, Sweden, 640 m^{2}.
 Prefabricated collector arrays were introduced in Nykvarn, Sweden, 4000 m^{2} in 1985.
 There was from the beginning a strong international perspective and cooperation within this research field, through investigation with the European Communities (Dalenbäck, J-O., 1995) and the International Energy Agency (Dalenbäck, J-O., 1990).
 Denmark did enter this research area parallel to the Swedish activities with a plant in Vester Nebel in 1987, one plant in Saltum in 1988 and one in Ry in 1989, taking over the know-how for prefabricated solar collectors of large size by the Swedish company Teknoterm by the dominating company ARCON, Denmark.
 In the later 1990s Germany and Switzerland were active among others with plants in Stuttgart and Chemnitz.

 Due to cheap land prices, in the Nordic countries new collector arrays are ground-mounted (concrete foundations or pile-driven steel) in suitable areas (low-yield agricultural, industry etc.).
 Countries with high ground prices tend to place solar collectors on building roofs, following the 'block plant' variant of CSHPs.
 In Northern Europe, 20% solar heat of annual heating requirement is the economic optimum in a district heating plant when using above-ground storage tanks.
 If pond storage is used, the solar contribution can reach 50%.